 - Market expertise: Understanding market trends, customer needs, and competitor strengths and weaknesses helps sellers position their products and defend statements using data.

 Mastering that sales cycle, from interest to closing, is essential for sellers to remain productive.
-This includes understanding sales methodologies, available tools, social media usage, and solving customer problems quickly.
+This includes understanding sales methodologies like partnership and consultative selling, available tools, social media usage, and solving customer problems quickly.

 - Sales process expertise: Familiarity with every step of the sales cycle, from prospecting to closing deals, ensures a structured and smooth sales experience.